Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

    - To register a callback for playback state change commands, use the `mc_server_set_playback_state_command_received_cb()` function.
    - To register a callback for a custom command, use the `mc_server_set_custom_command_received_cb()` function.

 For example, to register a callback for playback state change commands:

    ```
    ret = mc_server_set_playback_state_command_received_cb(g_mc_server, command_received_cb, NULL);
    ```

-4. When no longer needed, destroy the media controller server handle using the `mc_server_destroy()` function:
+4. Destroy the media controller server handle using the `mc_server_destroy()` function, when media controller server handle is no longer needed.

    ```
    mc_server_destroy(g_server_h);